Steampunked-Ghoul/Steampunked-Ghoul/README.md

 ⋆⁺₊⋆ ☾⋆⁺₊⋆

 I Love My Wife @farpmanbarnyins No One Can Out Wife Him And No One Will Every Be As Close With Me ` I Love You Sm And Im So Happy You Came Into My Life, I Feel Like I Wouldn't Be Here If You Weren't Here And I Hope You Know How Much You Mean To Me.
-You Care For Me, You Listen To Whatever I Have To Say Good Or Bad, You Let Me Nerd Out On You With Topics I'm Embarrised To Bring Up :heart_exclamation:
+You Care For Me, You Listen To Whatever I Have To Say Good Or Bad, You Let Me Nerd Out On You With Topics I'm Embarrised To Bring Up ❣️